larsilikum/pagedjs-wokshop/README.md

     </h1>
     <!-- ... -->
 ```
+We can do this manually or [with JavaScript](https://pagedjs.org/posts/build-a-table-of-contents-from-your-html/).
+We then insert the page number using CSS with a pseudo-element.

 Dies können wir manuell oder [mit JavaScript](https://pagedjs.org/posts/build-a-table-of-contents-from-your-html/) machen.
 Die Seitenzahl fügen wir dann über CSS mit einem pseudo-element ein.